muskanpandeyy/StudentdepressionDashborad/README.md

 ## Visualizations

-- **Tableau** was used to create interactive dashboards that visualize the relationships between various factors, such as academic pressure, sleep duration, and depression levels.
+- **Power BI** was used to create interactive dashboards that visualize the relationships between various factors, such as academic pressure, sleep duration, and depression levels.

 A sample of the dashboard visuals is included in the `/assets` folder.